aviekakkar/Play-with-Westend/README.md

 ### 🧑‍💻 [BEGINNER CHALLENGES] Play with Westend
-dGet tokens from the Westend faucet and use the Polkadot-JS Apps UI to make a remark on the Westend chain.
+Get tokens from the Westend faucet and use the Polkadot-JS Apps UI to make a remark on the Westend chain.

 #### Submission requirements
 Provide a link to the transaction on Subscan (example).